rhomobile/rhomobile-docs/eb/en/edge/api/battery.md

-###Using the Battery Indicator
+###Show battery icon
-In this example you'll see how to use the battery indicator and manipulate its appearance.
-This example assumes that the ebapi-modules.js file resides in the same folder as the HTML file invoking it.
+This example shows how to show/hide the Battery icon as well as a way to adjust for the screen orientation changing.
+This example assumes that the ebapi-modules.js file is in the same folder as the html file invoking it.
 <pre><code>:::javascript
 &lt;head&gt;
     &lt;script type="text/javascript" charset="utf-8" src="ebapi-modules.js"&gt;&lt;/script&gt;